Nineteen991/chrome-ext/README.md

-This is a chrome ext that I created that pulls from the Coin Gecko api, OpenWeather api, xkcd api, and the unsplash api's
+This is a chrome ext that I created that pulls from the Coin Gecko api, OpenWeather api, bored api, and the unsplash api's

 This is all displayed on a single page everytime you open a new tab